Homotheties and topology of tangent sphere bundles: Characteristic classes

 \subsection{Almost Hermitian structure on $TM$}

 The pair $TM,g^S$ admits a compatible almost complex structure, also attributed to Sasaki.
-It was first studied in \cite{Dom,Sasa} and gave origin in \cite{Tash} to an almost contact structure on the tangent sphere bundle $S_1M$.
-For $M$ oriented and dimension $4$, we discovered a natural $G_2$-structure always existing on this unit sphere bundle with the same metric, cf. \cite{Alb2,Alb2.1}.
+It was first studied in \cite{Dom,Sasa} and gave origin in \cite{Tash} to an almost contact structure on the unit tangent sphere bundle $S_1M$.
+For $M$ oriented and dimension $4$ we discovered a natural $\mathrm{G}_2$-structure always existing on $S_1M$ with the very same metric, cf. \cite{Alb2,Alb2.1}.

 We continue the study of $TM$ with the metric $G=g^{f_1,f_2}$ where $f_1=\expo^{2\varphi_1}$ and $f_2=\expo^{2\varphi_2}$.
 We let $\na$ denote a metric connection on $M$ with torsion $T^\na$.
-The almost complex structure of Sasaki may be now written as the bundle endomorphism $I^S=\theta^t-\theta$.
+The almost complex structure of Sasaki may be now written as the bundle endomorphism $I^S=B^{\mathrm{ad}}-B$.

 Let

 We then define